 10-19 Feb 1846 called at Swan River, to pick up and take home Governor Hutt, having been superseded by Colonel Clarke.

 6-15 Apr 1846 called at the Cape of Good Hope.

 22 Jun 1846 departed for Plymouth to be paid off.

 5 Dec 1846 Lieutenant C. F. A. Shadwell, late first lieutenant of H.M.S.
 Fly was promoted to the rank of commander, June 27, 1846.

 Jun 1847 An advert for "A Narrative of the Surveying Voyage of HMS Fly under the command of Captain F Blackwood etc 1842-46" to be published.

-17 Nov 1847, was towed out of Hamoaze into the Sound by the Comet, and sailed immediately for the Cape of Good Hope.
+17 Nov 1847 was towed out of Hamoaze into the Sound by the Comet, and departed immediately for the Cape of Good Hope.

 25 Mar 1848 The "Mary reports the Fly to have entered harbour at Hobart Town the day she left for Sydney.